hackerceo/milsim-prop-alpha/README.md

 and controlled from a smart phone using a web browser.

 ## Patreon
 If you want to support me in developing this project please join my Patreon at https://www.patreon.com/nbenik.
-Every little bit helps with the parts, board development, shipping and energy drinks required for development.
+Every little bit helps with the parts, board development, shipping and energy drinks required to keep pounding through this big project.

 ## Artwork